 Jennifer discovered Charlotte Mason when her oldest child was about to begin kindergarten.
 With a rewarding career as a public school educator, homeschooling had never entered her mind.
 Mason’s works so inspired her that she was convinced to home educate her three children.
 She has spent the last ten years awakening to the rich life a Charlotte Mason education offers.
 In 2013, Jennifer founded Aspen Grove Educational Community out of a desire to inspire and encourage others in Mason’s philosophy.
 Today, this small, yet intimate community consists of a multi-age co-op, a monthly book study group, CM in the Rockies, and the Charlotte Mason Educational Retreat.
 Jennifer also provides CM educational services to include evaluations and consultations at www.asacrededucation.com.
 Jennifer holds a B.S. and M.Ed. from Milligan College.
 She lives with her husband, Gary Alan, and three children amongst the beautiful Rocky Mountains in Monument, Colorado.

 Rebecca was first introduced to Charlotte Mason in 2013 after exploring other educational philosophies and knew immediately that this was what she wanted to for herself and her children.
 She enjoys the freedom found in a Charlotte Mason education and the fact that it not only nourishes the minds, hearts, and souls of her children, but hers as well.
 With a degree in art history, she also appreciates Ms. Mason’s emphasis on exposing children to fine art.
-She is a regular contributor to Common Place Quarterly and also writes at her website, a humble place.
+She currently lives in Colorado with her husband, their two children, three cats, and whatever bug/amphibian pets her kids have adopted.
+She also writes at her website, a humble place.